elysiajs/documentation/docs/collections/eden.md

 # Eden
 Eden is an fully type-safe client for communicating with Elysia server.

-Weight just 500 bytes according to [bundlephobia](https://bundlephobia.com/package/@elysiajs/eden).
+Weight less than 1KB according to [bundlephobia](https://bundlephobia.com/package/@elysiajs/eden).

 > <small>Eden is in experimental stage, and is subject to change</small>